Elsa van Dien: Biography

 After her PhD, she initially stayed at the Dominion Astrophysical Observatory in Victoria, Canada.
 In 1948 she moved back to the Netherlands.
-In August 1948 she was appointed at the Bosscha Observatory near Bandung, Indonesia.
-There she met and married Gale Bruno van Albada.
+In August 1948 she was appointed at the Bosscha Observatory near Bandung, Indonesia; where she aided in the rehabilitation of the Observatory, along with the creation of their Schmidt telescope.
+The Observatory suffered serious damage in the aftermath of a military occupation.
+There she met and married Gale Bruno van Albada, who took interest in the telescope project.
 She continued her astronomical research until 1958, when the family returned to the Netherlands.
 She edited the Dutch journal Wetenschap en Samenleving from 1965 to 1972.
 In the 1970s and 1980, after the death of Van Albada in 1972, she once again resumed her astronomical research.